peteroupc/peteroupc.github.io/morealg.md

 - Algorithms that implement **InShape** for specific closed curves, specific closed surfaces, and specific signed distance functions.
 Recall that **InShape** determines whether a box lies inside, outside, or partly inside or outside a given curve or surface.
 - Descriptions of new arbitrary-precision algorithms that use the skeleton given in the section "Building an Arbitrary-Precision Sampler".

-The "Uniform Distribution Inside N-Dimensional Shapes" section contained implementation notes for **InShape**, which determines whether a box is outside or partially or fully inside a shape.
+The appendix contains implementation notes for **InShape**, which determines whether a box is outside or partially or fully inside a shape.
 However, practical implementations of **InShape** will generally only be able to evaluate a shape pointwise.
 What are necessary and/or sufficient conditions that allow an implementation to correctly classify a box just by evaluating the shape pointwise?

 <a id=Notes></a>
 ## Notes